T-Troll/alienfx-tools/alienfan-tools/README_ALIENFAN.md

 - As usual, AWCC service can interfere (reset values from time to time), so it's reccomended to stop it.

 ## Requrements
 - Windows 10 x64, revision 1903 or later.
-Any other OS, including Windows 11, **Does not supported!**
+Any older Windows release **Does not supported!**
 - There are 2 ways to prepare you system for driver loading:
   - You can go into BIOS and disable "Secure boot" option, reboot, then issue `bcdedit /set testsigning on` command from Administarator command prompt and reboot again.
 You should see "Test mode" watermark on desktop if you do all correct.
   - Do nothing, in this case driver will be installed using kernel hack.
 Some antivirus can complain, because it's close to rootkit way.
 Anyway, it will not stay in memory after reboot.